philwhisenhunt/dustinfirebaugh.com/content/blog/Text_Editors/index.md

 Graphical `emacs` is garbage.
 Go for the command line `emacs` or choose to use [spacemacs](https://www.spacemacs.org/).
 Perhaps, the graphical `emacs` is not garbage, but I did not have the patience to give it the time of day.
 Graphical `vim` is garbage too though.
 Maybe it's not garbage, but it's uglier than I want it to be.

-If you've made the decision that you will learn a command line based text editor in hopes of taken advantage of all those tastey features, don't disqualify `emacs`.
-Especially if you are doing [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming). `emacs` has a built in scripting language (emacs list) that can be used to extend the functionality of `emacs`.
+If you've made the decision that you will learn a command line based text editor in hopes of taking advantage of all those tasty features, don't disqualify `emacs`.
+Especially if you are doing [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming). `emacs` has a built in scripting language (emacs lisp) that can be used to extend the functionality of `emacs`.

 Btw, you can emulate vi/vim with `emacs` if you enable "evil mode".